 - a.
 NWCCOG operates Project THOR on behalf of 10 local meet me center host communities.
 The project is anticipated to be expanding, though no budget numbers are added for that purpose because it has not been scoped or designed. - b.
-NWCCOG continues to provide technical assistance to partners across the region and as a requirement of DOLA funding, across 1⁄2 the geography of the State of Colorado - c.
-The Regional Director Position grant is 2 years, through December of 2021.
-As of the draft of this budget a grant requesting funding for the next two years is pending at DOLA.
+NWCCOG continues to provide technical assistance to partners across the region and as a requirement of DOLA funding, across /2 the geography of the State of Colorado - c.
+The Regional Director Position grant is 2 years, through December of 2023.
+As of the draft of this budget a grant requesting funding for the next two years will be submitted to DOLA in 2023.
 Budget numbers for the program are based on what was proposed in that grant. - d.
-The monthly reports reveal extensive activity by this program across all counties and many municipalities in the region and many beyond
+The monthly reports reveal extensive activity by this program across all counties and many municipalities in the region and many beyond. - e.
+Technical Assistance continues across many communities in the region planning for BEAD Federal Grant Funding, additional community access locations and new town deployments. - f.
+The financials for Project THOR have improved significantly over the past 12 months and the program due to cost reductions is now covering both operational expenses and has started funding its reserve funds.
+The project is also funding a percentage of the program management costs.
+Models over the next 3+ years show this trend continuing as additional cost reductions and network performance improvements are implemented.
+All cost reductions are passed along to participating Project THOR communities - g.
+DOLA 100% funded upgrades to the Project THOR network will occur in 2022 and 2023 as equipment becomes available.
+This includes needed network upgrade to deliver more bandwidth and capabilities to our communities, developing a connection to the Region 10 network for improved future resilience and interregional cooperation.

-The Regional Broadband program delivers technical assistance, education, inter-jurisdiction coordination, project and, program management for broadband, cellular, and public safety communications throughout the 9-County program area.
+The Regional Broadband program delivers technical assistance, education, inter-jurisdiction coordination, project, and program management for broadband, cellular, and public safety communications throughout the 9-County program area.